A User Interface is like a joke. If you have to explain it, it’s not that good.

 The Difference Between UX and UI Design

 The image below presents the most common difference in the outputs of UX and UI Designers.
 The one to the left is part of a UX wireframe done on Lucidchart.
-It’s predominantly black and white with a simple layout of the elements to be featured on the screen.
-On the right side is a Photoshop version of the Life Pulse Android Wear App produced by the designer.
+It’s predominantly black and white with a simple layout of the elements.
+On the right side is a Photoshop version of the Life Pulse Android Wear App.

 One of the deliverables to note from the list above is the wireframe.
-The wireframe creation includes a variety of conditions that are triggered by different elements throughout the app.
-In my experience, creating wireframes often feature a long list of conditions the developers must follow during the coding process.
+The wireframe creation includes a variety of conditions.
+Which are triggered by different elements throughout the app.
+Creating wireframes often feature a list of conditions the developers must follow when coding.
 For instance, tapping on the X button directs me to the Y page.
 The UX Designer is responsible for calling out all these specific details.

 So why do great UI Designers undertake such a time-consuming task when creating a mobile user experience?
 Well, as the late Steve Jobs so succinctly put it: “Details matter, it’s worth waiting to get it right.”

-The right UX and UI processes should be your first priority to create market-leading user experience for your mobile app.
+The UX and UI processes should be your first priority to create market-leading user experience.

 What do you think makes a great mobile user experience?
 Share your thoughts in the comments section below.